Royal Malaysian Air Force

 "I happened upon your website.
 I worked for Grumman on the A-4 PTM project.
 The 38 or so single seaters were completely restored at the Grumman facility in St. Augustine, Florida with Joe Walters as President.
 The two operational trainers were stretched at Grumman Beth Page on Long Island, New York.
 These modified forward sections were then shipped to St. Augustine for assembly.

-It has been stated that only 40 PTM Skyhawks 34 single seat versions and six two-seat trainers, were delivered.
+Only 40 PTM Skyhawks, 34 single seat versions and six two-seat trainers, were delivered.
 The six two seat trainers were converted from single seat versions and look similar to TA-4F.
-Another source says 80 were ordered and 35 delivered.
 The remainder were kept in storage in the United States awaiting delivery.
 But It seems that when Malaysia came to claim the remainder of the Skyhawks they could not provide proof of ownership, and so the undelivered Skyhawks remained in the U.S.A. at a storage yard.
 See Marana Regional Airport.